mlcommons/training/image_segmentation/pytorch/README.md

 * `requirements.txt`: Set of extra requirements for running U-Net3D.
 * `preprocess_data.py`: Converts the dataset to numpy format for training.
 * `evaluation_cases.txt`: A list of cases used for evaluation - a fixed split of the whole dataset.
+* `checksum.json`: A list of cases and their checksum for dataset completeness verification.

 The `data_loading/` folder contains the necessary load data.
 Its main components are:
 * `data_loader.py`: Implements the data loading.